 Dr. Wenn Lawson is a well-respected and highly knowledgeable expert on autism.
 He combines his lived experience insights with professional knowledge ranging from First Class Honours in Social Work to a Doctorate in Psychology.
 Wenn has been public speaking for more than twenty years and published his first book on autism, "Life Behind Glass", in 1998.
-There have been a further fifteen books to date since then.
+There have been more than fifteen further books to date since then.

 Dr. Wenn lives in Australia in Warrnambool, Victoria with his wife Beatrice and is available for training, consulting and speaking engagements.
-He also travels to the UK and Europe periodically.
+In normal circumstances, he also travels to the UK and Europe periodically and hopes to resume international travel after travel restrictions have lifted.
 Feel free to explore this website to find out more about Dr. Wenn, learn more about autism, find his books and examples of his presentations (as well as where Wenn will be presenting next and how to engage his expertise).
 Some of his other recent work including articles and videos can also be found on this website under Resources.
 The most recent articles are "Autism: Being Neurodivergent Within the World of Neuro-diversity" and "Masking and camouflaging in autism, or hiding from social threat?"
 Subscribe to Wenn's YouTube channel to be among the first to see future videos.

 A special word of thanks to John Muggleton who created and maintained Wenn's previous website from 1994 to 2017.